 In order to provide trusted local journalism, in May 2022, Kent News, Inc., was incorporated in Connecticut as a non-profit, obtained its Public Charity Certificate from the CT Department of Consumer Protection, a Tax ID Number (EIN) from the IRS, and opened a bank account.
 Over the summer, KNI obtained pro bono legal assistance for applying for its tax-exempt 501(c)3 status with the IRS through the Cyrus R. Vance Center for International Justice.

-In September 2022, Kent News, Inc. signed a contract with a Fiscal Sponsor, in order to provide donors with a tax deduction immediately while they work on their own 501(c)3 application (which can take many months).
-The small group has grown, with 6 members on the board of directors as of November 2022.
+In September 2022, Kent News, Inc. signed a contract with a Fiscal Sponsor, in order to provide donors with a tax deduction immediately while they work on their own 501(c)(3) application (which can take many months).
+By February 2023, KNI received its own 501(c)(3) designation, and as of the end of the first fiscal year (June 30, 2023), KNI has raised over $30,000 in donations and grants.
+The small group has grown and changed, with 5 members on the board of directors as of July 2023.
 We now have life-long Kent residents, new full- and part-time residents, and decades of experience in journalism!

-We continue to meet weekly as a Board, and meet monthly with a SCORE mentor.
+We continue to meet twice a month as a Board, and meet regularly with a SCORE mentor.
 There is more “behind the scenes” work which needs to be done… and in short, a tremendous amount of money that needs to be raised.
 We are just as excited as you are, to have a news source dedicated to our beloved Kent, CT, and have been working hard to ensure there is a sustainable, capable business to support journalism for many, many decades to come.